lrlrlrlr/COMP4336_9336_21T2/README.md

  - Still not working (can not capture any packet with MCS index and data rate)?
 	 - A sample is provided in [this link](https://www.dropbox.com/s/2xssie4i8txh05e/Lab%205%20sample%20dataset.zip?dl=0)
 	 - Note: if you are using this sample dataset, you should specify in your report, and tell us the reason why you can not capture the packets by yourself.
+If you failed to prove your effort, you might lose the mark on data collection part.

 --------------------------------